About the NVMI Corps of Cadets

 Cadets ring their bells the final time at their senior 12th grade military ceremony when they ring out of their companies and are sent forth to college and career success as leaders of character who are academically prepared to serve the world, treat others as they wish to be treated, and do the right thing.

-NVMI has been assigned the designation as 213th battalion and is part of the 7th Cadet Training Brigade.
-NVMI’s 213th Battalion is further subdivided into cadet companies of approximately 100 cadets each.
+NVMI has been establiahsed as a Brigade with a strength of 600 cadets is further subdivided into cadet companies of approximately 170 cadets each.
 Companies are subdivided further into platoons corresponding to the grade level of the cadets.
 Each platoon is divided into squads of about eight cadets and each of these levels of organization has corresponding cadet leadership positions with increasing responsibility and authority as cadets rise in rank.

 Proper display of military courtesy is an expectation for all cadets/pledges.
 Courtesy is respect for and consideration of others.
 In the military, the various forms of courtesy are customary and traditional.
 It is important to render these courtesies correctly.
 Failure to show military courtesy will affect a cadet’s grade in their Military Science/Leader of Character class and can result in demerits.
 Cadet leaders failing to display proper military courtesy are subject to consequences including demotion and denial of the opportunity for promotion.

 Tradition tells us that warriors raised their visors with their right hands to show that they were unarmed and to reveal their faces as friends rather than foes.
 Today, the exchange of the salute is a visible sign of good discipline and mutual respect.
 Saluting indicates that cadets not only recognize their leaders, but that they also respect them.
 A proper salute occurs with the right hand with fingers and thumb extended and joined, palm canted slightly downward.
 The tip of the right forefinger touches the rim of a PT cap, glasses, or the eyebrow.